supasuge/py-dns/README.md

 ```

 > Note:
-> Running a local resolver isn't necessary nor required, it very simply just ensure's your DNS are encrypted via DoH/DoT (DNS over HTTPS takes precedence, if not available falls back to DNS over TLS).
+> Running a local resolver isn't necessary nor required, it very simply just ensure's your DNS queries are encrypted via DoH/DoT (DNS over HTTPS takes precedence, if not available falls back to DNS over TLS).

 Query it: